Skip to main content

 Tomatosphere™ has evolved into a regular component of the science curriculum in schools, engaging more than 3 million students across the United States and Canada since its inception in 2001.

 Tomatosphere™ is currently supported by a consortium of supporters, with First the Seed Foundation leading the implementation of the program in the United States.
-Registrations are currently being accepted for Spring and Fall 2024.
+Registrations are currently being accepted for Fall 2024 and Spring 2025.

 Register Compare to our other programs